 A friend of Lowe invented over 6000 different bingo cards for the first release of the game and soon after the launch a priest got in touch with the salesman to suggest bingo was played for fundraising purposes in churches across North America.

 The game instantly caught fire and got its grip over the heart of the nation, so, not surprisingly, today it’s still played by thousands of people in the US.
-Its worldwide popularity continues to skyrocket and owing to the smooth transition from the halls to the online lottery sites, now bingo is enjoyed by more than 100 million people around the world!
+Thanks to Its worldwide popularity along with various bingo site reviews, it continues to skyrocket and owing to the smooth transition from the halls to the online lottery sites, now bingo is enjoyed by more than 100 million people around the world!

 Not bad for a granny’s game!